History of Scottie Pippen in Timeline

 On July 15, 2010, Scottie Pippen returned to the Bulls organization as a team ambassador.

-On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a ceremony during halftime of a game versus the Utah Jazz.
-Scottie Pippen and Michael Jordan both attended and participated in the celebration, where they were reunited with their former teammates.
+On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a halftime ceremony during a game versus the Utah Jazz.
+Pippen and Michael Jordan attended.

 March 17, 2011: Announcement of Bronze Statue

-On March 17, 2011, the Chicago Bulls organization announced that they would honor Scottie Pippen with a bronze statue, which will be placed inside of the Bulls' home arena, the United Center.
+On March 17, 2011, the Chicago Bulls organization announced that they would honor Scottie Pippen with a bronze statue to be placed inside the United Center.

 April 7, 2011: Unveiling of Bronze Statue